The Eastern Division of the National Ski Patrol

 • Three Senior Patroller Elective List

-• A minimum of two electives must be from the NSP course offerings
+• At least two electives must be from NSP course offerings

 Senior Nordic Patroller